Applying for licence after disqualification

 In some cases the DVLA will need to make medical enquiries before they issue you with a new driving licence.

-Retaking your driving test/extended driving test
+Retaking your driving test

 In some cases where a motorist has been disqualified from driving until they re-take their driving test (or an extended driving test), they will have to apply for a provisional licence by completing a D1 application pack and then make the necessary arrangements to retake a theory and practical driving test as outlined here.